rcook/dfstool/README.md

 Metadata can also be stored in .inf files.
 These can be created using the `--inf` option passed to the `extract` command.
-The `make` and `manifest` commands will also import .inf files if when provided.
+The `make` and `manifest` commands will also import .inf files when provided.
+A manifest can define metadata as a mixture of .inf files and information defined in the JSON file.

 The fields are as follows:

 * `fileName`: the DFS file name
 * `directory`: the DFS directory
-* `discSide`: the DFS disc side
 * `locked`: the DFS "locked" attribute (`*ACCESS` etc.)
 * `loadAddress`: the 18-bit DFS load address of the file
 * `executionAddress`: the 18-bit DFS execution address of the file